 Over the course of your career you could earn £22,000 to £40,000.

-As a life coach, your main responsibility is to develop a positive relationship with your clients in order to help them achieve their goals.
+Your main responsibility is to develop a positive relationship with your clients in order to help them achieve their goals.
 This could be in a one-to-one setting or through group workshops, in areas such as career coaching, health and wellbeing and personal development.